ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

       //  This function can be called to determine if we should attempt
       //  SCT Feedback for this domain.
       def should_attempt_feedback() {
+        // Servers always perform feedback!
+        if(operator_is_server)
+          return true

         // If we have not tried in a month, try again if(now() - last_sct_feedback_attempt > WAIT_BETWEEN_SCT_FEEDBACK_ATTEMPTS)
           return true